Bollywood celebrities warmly wish Ishaan Khatter's birthday - ExBulletin

 Bombay (Maharashtra) [India]Nov.
 01 (ANI): On the occasion of Ishaan Khatter’s 27th birthday, Bollywood celebrities took to their social media accounts and sent their warmest wishes to the ‘Dhadak’ actor.

-Taking to Instagram, actor Vicky Kaushal shared a photo from his Stories which he captioned, “Happy Birthday Gullu Macha!!!
-Keep shining! @ishaankhatter.”
+Taking to Instagram, actor Vicky Kaushal shared a photo on his Stories which he captioned, “Happy Birthday Gullu Macha!!!
+Keep shining! @ishaankhatter.

 Actor Siddhant Chaturvedi wrote, “Mera Gullu, Mera Ishu, Mera Bhai!
 Mastikhor, Dil ka chor aur naache to Phoddd!
-Full of love and life!
+Full of Love and Life!
+Keep inspiring the artist in me, always watching your back and looking forward to all you do.
 Happy birthday.”

-Actor Ayushmann Khurrana wrote, “Happy Birthday Ishaan.
-Good luck with your movie Phone Bhoot.”
+Actor Ayushmann Khurrana wrote: “Happy Birthday Ishaan.
+Good luck with your Phone Bhoot movie.

-Actor Kunal Kemmu shared a fun photo with the ‘Khaali Peeli’ actor and wrote, “Happy birthday @ishaankhatter bachhiiii!
-My partner in most fun and food crimes…love you Bwoy.”
+Actor Kunal Kemmu shared a funny photo with the ‘Khaali Peeli’ actor and wrote, “Happy birthday @ishaankhatter bachhiiii!
+My partner in most fun and food crimes…love you Bwoy.

-Actor Anushka Sharma wrote, “Happy Birthday Ishaan.
-Always wishing you love and light.”
+Actor Anushka Sharma wrote, “Happy birthday Ishaan.
+I always wish you love and light.

 Katrina Kaif shared a video on her stories which she captioned, “Happyest birthday to our gullu @ishaankhatter May you have a Bhootifull year.”